 They get a short period disqualification under the ‘totting up rules’ the same a full license holder would.

 What if an L plate falls off?

-You need to stop – They are driving otherwise than in accordance with a license, This used to be a common amongst moped riders for some reason who loved to take the front L Plate off. (and as above you could also be charged with permitting the offence) I’ve also seen some on mopeds with just a red L with a very small white boarder around it.
-Again this is the same offence, the L Plate has to comply with the regulations, if it doesn’t then it’s still classed as if you aren’t displaying one.
+You need to stop – They are driving otherwise than in accordance with a license, this used to be a common amongst moped riders for some reason who loved to take the front L Plate off. (and as above you could also be charged with permitting the offence) I’ve also seen some on mopeds with just a red L with a ridiculously small white boarder around it.
+Again, this is the same offence, the L Plate must comply with the regulations, if it doesn’t then it’s still classed as if you aren’t displaying one.